“If you have an audience that follows you, no matter what you sell, they’re gonna follow you.” -Joanne Jarrett

 That’s exactly what Joanne Jarrett shares with us today on the podcast.

-Joanne was a physician with an idea for a fashion product but absolutely no idea how to start a clothing line.
+Joanne was a physician with an idea for a fashion product but had absolutely no idea how to start a clothing line.
 Where do you even start?
 Getting through medical school was hard enough.

 Joanne is a former family physician (on her 17th year of maternity leave) and is now an entrepreneur, blogger and podcaster.
 She’s the owner of Shelfie Shoppe, a line of loungewear that looks good enough to hit the streets in, she also has a blog called Cozy Clothes Blog, and is the host of the Fancy Free Podcast.